varp/sublime-pexpect/st3/README.rst

 control it as if a human were typing commands.

-Pexpect can be used for automating interactive applications such as ssh, ftp, passwd, telnet, etc. It can be used to a automate setup scripts for duplicating software package installations on different servers.
+Pexpect can be used for automating interactive applications such as ssh, ftp, passwd, telnet, etc. It can be used to automate setup scripts for duplicating software package installations on different servers.
 It can be used for automated software testing.
 Pexpect is in the spirit of Don Libes' Expect, but Pexpect is pure Python.